fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 # Known Attribute

-We call init and we write the result into studyRight.
+We call init and we write the answer into studyRight.

 We expect that there is some object c20 with 20 credits.
 We expect that there is some object c10 where credits is 10.

 # Unknown Attribute

-We call init and we write the result into studyRight.
+We call init and we write the answer into studyRight.

 We expect that there is some object sr1 where some attribute is 'StudyRight'.